This is almost always the final step to diagnose a bone or soft tissue tumor and not the first.

 - OPEN BIOPSY:

-- Certain bone tumors may require open biopsy, which can be the primary procedure or as secondary to confirm FNAC or Core needle biopsy.
+- Certain bone tumors may require open biopsy, which can be the primary procedure or as secondary to confirm FNAC or Core needle.

-- Biopsy incision is based on planned future surgery.
+- Incision is based on planned future surgery.

-- Biopsy is best done in the specialist referral center rather than in a peripheral hospital
+- It is best done in the specialist referral center rather than in a peripheral hospital

 - A tourniquet is used almost always.